robhizon26/electronng-cocossd/README.md

 * COCO-SSD is the model used for obtect detection.
 [COCO](https://cocodataset.org/#home) stands for `Common Object in Context` and SSD stands for `Single Shot (Multibox) Detection`.
 The model used here is a [Tensorflow.js](https://www.tensorflow.org/js/models) port of [COCO-SSD model](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd).

 ![](others/WalkingTour.gif)
+>*You can observe that the bounding boxes on the gif video above lags when people or cars are moving fast or the camera is panning hastily.
+I recorded the file above using a 7-year old laptop.
+The performance of object detection would increase dramatically if you run the app in a high-end and  high-performing desktop machine.
+Also, having a lower resolution on your video file or screen capture would also mean lesser processing time for inference testing and better performance on object detection predictions.*

 ![](others/office_ezgif.gif)
 ![](others/videomeeting_ezgif.gif)
 ![](others/stretching_ezgif.gif)